 "Our business was private, don't overstep your station, Sazza.
 Priestess Gut will be busy in her chambers for some time.
 Be sure not to disturb her."

-The goblins nod an acknowledgement and Sazza lower's her head, "My apologies!
+The goblins nod an acknowledgement and Sazza lowers her head, "My apologies!
 What's next on the list?
 Ready to meet the Drow?"

-"Yes, we're ready, lead the way."
+"Yes, we're ready.
+Lead the way."

 She hops to her feet and beckons us to follow her deeper into the temple.